BSchae/DCSmooth/cran-comments.md

 ## R CMD check results
 There were no ERRORS or WARNINGS.

-* There was 1 NOTE for all platforms
+There was 1 NOTE for all platforms:

-  checking CRAN incoming feasibility ...
+* checking CRAN incoming feasibility ...
 NOTE
   Maintainer: ‘Bastian Schaefer <bastian.schaefer@uni-paderborn.de>’

   New submission

+* Found the following (possibly) invalid DOIs:
+  DOI: 10.2307/2533197
+    From: DESCRIPTION
+    Status: Forbidden
+    Message: 403

+  This DOI is correct and works.